-A utility token is therefore originally not intended to serve as an investment, as these types of tokens are focused on the token functionalities of the respective blockchain project.
+A utility token is originally not intended to serve as an investment, as these types of tokens are focused on the token functionalities of the respective blockchain project.
 Nevertheless, there are a lot of cryptocurrency investors who only buy utility tokens for a profit.
-Quite understandable too, since the majority of the current token market is utility tokens and many utility tokens have surged in price.
+Quite understandable too, since the majority of the current token market are utility tokens and many of them have surged in price.

 Characteristics of utility tokens

 As a token creator, you enjoy several advantages the moment you create a utility token.
-For example, you do not have to comply with certain laws that do apply to other types of tokens.
-These laws and regulations do not apply to utility tokens, because by their nature they are not designed as investments.
+For example, you do not have to comply with certain laws that apply to other types of tokens.
+This is because they are not designed as investments.
 In addition to not having to comply with various laws and regulations, utility tokens have some other characteristics, namely the following:

 - Utility tokens operate on an existing blockchain that smart contracts are developed on, such as the Ethereum Network.